Kanban-Zai/marketing/exposition/behaviours.md

 #### SANCTIONS

-A audit is not a punishment or a reward.
+A journal is not a punishment or a reward.
 It is a record of a team member deviating from the team norms or going out of bounds of a card or breaking the bounds of Kanban-Zai in some fashion.

 This is neither a good or bad thing by itself.
 For example many experienced developers break protocol all the time